orbitalfoundation/orbital-sys/readme.md

 There are formal schema libraries for javascript and arguably one could be used.
 This may be improved.

 ## Reserved terms

+Term reservation is not enforced at the moment - but the intention is that it will be possible to mark entity component namespaces.

 These already mean something and cannot be used for new purposes: